 My sister recently purchased a home.
 She was able to get a low mortgage rate and a great deal on the home such that her mortgage payment is less than the rent she was paying.
 And the home loan was an FHA mortgage.
 So I thought it would be a good time to cover FHA mortgages.

 - Your income over the last two years must have stayed the same or improved.
-Because the maximum amount of an FHA backed loans is based on your income, you must document that your wages are steady or rising.
+Because the maximum amount of an FHA-backed loan is based on your income, you must document that your wages are steady or rising.

 - If you have an unfortunate bankruptcy on your record, it must be two years old, and you must have good credit for the last two years.